Lecrapouille/zipper/README.md

 zipper.add(input1, "../Test1");
 ```

 Will always return `false` because `Test1` will be extracted outside the destination folder.
-This prevent malicious attack replacing your password files:
+This prevents malicious attack from replacing your password files:

 ```c++
 zipper.add(malicious_passwd, "../../../../../../../../../../../../../../../etc/passwd");